Updated May 2023

 Kelli received a Masters of Education degree in Adult Education and Administration from Jones International University, the only accredited virtual university in the USA (and the only one that will ever be accredited…but that is another story).
 And she obtained her Doctor of Philosophy degree specializing in the Challenges of Non-traditional Adult Learners from Capella University.
 Kelli really understands the virtual university learning environment and how online students need to be mentored.
 Dr. Miller is a talented, innovative educator, that has provided enthusiastic support for the Blue Marble model throughout the development stages.

 Please review our exciting new programs and the cutting edge degrees that we offer.
 And come join us as we explore new pathways toward fulfilling, useful, and affordable education.

 (Thailand circa 2005)

 Dr. Drake’s background is in biomedical science and law.
 He is developing Blue Marble University to be a highly regarded virtual university offering new and unique programs internationally at a modest cost, with delivery of the educational content solely online.
 He serves as Director of Blue Marble University.
-Click HERE for the CV of Walter P Drake
+Click HERE for the CV: 2023 CV Walter P Drake

 Is University on a Smartphone the Future of Blue Marble University?

 A lot has been accomplished in our 15+ years of development.
 Blue Marble University doctoral programs are well respected and many fine students as well as professionals have taken our programs.
 We even finally got ourselves accredited: https://bluemarbleuniversity.com/academics/accreditation/

 In actuality, we have never thought much about any importance of accreditation.
 Many accredited institutions have failed.
 Many “accredited” programs are junk.
 Many employers and even some States in the U.S. are dropping the requirement for a Bachelor’s degree and looking more to the quality of the job applicant, their experience, and what they can do.